bata24/gef/docs/FAQ.md

 Use this if you don't require all features (suitable for restricted environments).
 It should work for most functionalities, though some commands may not be available.

-The process is straightforward: download `gef.py`, place it in the appropriate location, and add its path to `.gdbinit`.
+The process is straightforward: download `gef.py`, place it in the appropriate location, and just add a line to `.gdbinit` to load it.
 You could also do the same thing manually.

 ## What is `install-venv.sh` or `install-uv.sh`?